Kellenkjames/RB109/local_variable_scope/example_7.md

 On line 10, we invoke the `p` method and pass in `a` as an argument.
 Since `a` was re-assigned to the string `'Bill'`; this is the output.
 The `p` method returns the string `'Bill'`.

 This problem demonstrates variable local scoping rules.
 With blocks, inner scope can access variables initialized in an outer scope, but not vice versa.
-As long as block immediately follows a method invocation; these rules apply.
+These scoping rules apply as long as block immediately follows a method invocation.